Edith Covensky

 Other qualifications directly relevant to courses taught

 Covensky studied the violin from the age of five to 16.
 This is relevant to language learning and teaching because making musical sounds is like making talking sounds.
-Also, music has theory and Language has grammar both are needed for correct playing and correct speaking, respectively.
+Also, music has theory, and language has grammar, both of which are needed for correct playing and speaking, respectively.

 Courses taught by Edith Covensky